 Most students at the college aspire to go on to a good university, and one of the main reasons why they enrol at Westminster Tutors is because of our expertise in this field.
 Each year at least 90% of our sixth form leavers progress on to university, and we have a remarkable year-on-year record of 50% of our UCAS applicants taking up places at the UK’s prestigious Russell Group universities.

 Students begin their UCAS preparation in their AS level year by completing a Centigrade assessment which matches their interests and abilities with appropriate degree courses.
-Both the Principal and Vice Principal act as UCAS tutors and each student is assigned to one of them so that they are fully supported throughout the entire application process.
+The Principal and Directors of Studies act as UCAS tutors and each student is assigned to one of them so that they are fully supported throughout the entire application process.
 We also offer specialised guidance on applications to overseas universities, including colleges in the US, and to art colleges and music conservatoires in the UK.

 Students are prepared for the world of work by a careers education programme that is integrated into our PSHCE sessions, with topics covering writing CVs, interview technique and in-tray tasks which form part of many job applications.
 The Principal also monitors the development students’ CVs to ensure they have gained work experience relevant to their goals and aspirations.